Different Types of Singing Styles & Genres [Expert Guide]

 Pop

+Pop singers have captured the hearts of millions with their infectious melodies, catchy hooks, and charismatic stage presence, cementing their legacy as cultural icons.
 Several pop singers have been considered the most listened to and most appreciated entertainers of the past century.
 These entertainers include Madonna, Whitney Houston, Michael Jackson, and Prince.

 Opera and Classical

 Classical music is rooted deeply in Western Culture.
-It both includes secular and religious music.
+It includes both secular and religious music.
 The term classical more often refers to the music of the Classical Period (1750 to 1820).
 However, classical is farther rooted in the 11th century, during which, the incipient vestiges of musical notation were first developed in Europe by monks of the Catholic Church.

 The classical genre of music includes religious oratorios, secular arias, and motets.
 On the other hand, opera singing also includes similar music, but this genre is more for onstage production, often sung by speaking and dancing stage actors.

 Classical music, of course, is characterized by highly sophisticated instrumentals like those of the sonata, concerto, symphony, and fugue.
 It also contains a mixture of vocal styles and instrumentals.
-Classical singing, of course, makes use of a standardized notation system for increased accuracy of its music and performance.
+Classical singers, of course, makes use of a standardized notation system for increased accuracy of its music and performance.

 Learn how to sign opera and classical music.